-CF = Summer Peak Coincidence Factor for measure is selected from the Reference Table in
+CF = Summer Peak Coincidence Factor for measure is selected from the Reference the Miscellaneous value of 0.66.

-Section 4.5 for each building type.
-If the building type is unknown, use the
+Table in Section 4.5 for each building type.
+If the building type is unknown, use represents the increased gas space heating requirements due to the reduction of waste heat rejected by the efficient lighting.
+Please select from the